Weighted Conformal P-values¶

 )

-When to use: - Linear or moderately complex distribution shifts - High-dimensional data where interpretability matters - Fast weight estimation is needed - Default choice for most applications
+When to use: - Linear or moderately complex covariate shifts - High-dimensional data where interpretability matters - Fast weight estimation is needed - Default choice for most applications

 Parameters: